Ada-Developers-Academy/C3Projects--2048/README.md

 ### Project Baseline
 - Play a couple games of [2048](http://gabrielecirulli.github.io/2048/).
 Think about everything that's likely happening in the code to support what's happening on the screen.
 Once you've got a feel for the game, talk with your pair and answer the following questions:
   1. How does scoring work?
-    -score increments when tiles combine
+    -- score increments when tiles combine
-    -increment by the sum of those two combining tiles
+    -- increment by the sum of those two combining tiles
   1. When do tiles enter the game?
     -After each keydown the user makes that results in some kind of tile movement -Enters at a random empty space